Agya Koo Debunks Claims of Kennedy Agyapong Being Affiliated With His Party 'The Base'

 Source: Facebook

-In a viral video sighted by YEN.com.gh on April 12, 2026, Agya Koo announced the establishment of a new political movement, the Ghana First Party (GFP).
+In a viral video sighted by YEN.com.gh on April 12, 2026, Agya Koo announced the establishment of a new political movement, the Ghana First Party (GFP), also known as The Base.

 According to the veteran actor, the new party sought to end the duopoly of the New Patriotic Party (NPP) and the National Democratic Congress (NDC) and provide an alternative for Ghanaians.

-Speaking on his vision for the Ghana First Party, he noted that individuals from the sixteen regions had expressed their intent to join him in establishing the new political party.
+Speaking on his vision for the GFP, he noted that individuals from the 16 regions of the country had expressed their intent to join him in establishing the new political party.

 Agya Koo explained that the new party sought to prioritise the needs of ordinary Ghanaians, especially traders, while also promoting tourism and development across the country.

-In a couple of videos shared by Gossip24tv following the launch, the Kumawood actor, who was in his white party-branded T-shirt, is believed to have stormed Accra to officially register his political party.
+In videos shared by Gossip24tv after the launch, the Kumawood actor, in his white branded T-shirt, is believed to have stormed Accra to officially register his political party.

-The Kumawood actor was spotted with security officers and a group of people who were also in the branded attire.
-In a follow-up video, the actor stormed one of Ghana's big markets, Kantamanto, for a purported campaign.
+He was spotted with security officers and a group of people who were also in the branded attire, with a follow-up video showing him at one of Ghana's big markets, Kantamanto, for a purported campaign.

-Following the launch, rumours went viral that the former Member of Parliament (MP) for Asin Central, Kennedy Agyapong, was behind the new Party.
+Following the launch, rumours went viral that the former Member of Parliament (MP) for Assin Central, Kennedy Agyapong, was behind the new party.

-Speaking in an “on call” interview, Agya Koo denied the claims, stating that the former NP is not affiliated in any way.
+Speaking in a telephonic interview, Agya Koo denied the claims, stating that the former parliamentarian was not affiliated with the GFP in any way.

-The TikTok video of Agya Koo is below:
+The TikTok video of Agya Koo denying the GFP's links to Kennedy Agyapong is below:

 Reactions to Agya Koo's Kennedy Agyapong claims